 Watch Game of Thrones online in New Zealand

 For those in New Zealand there really only is one option for season 8 and that's SoHo.
 The Sky premium entertainment channel will be the place to find season 8, airing at 1pm and then repeating at 8.30pm each Monday.
-The first episode is now available for catch up on the site.
+The first five episodes are now available for catch up on the site and the finale will be airing this Monday.

 Unfortunately, SoHo doesn't do trial subscriptions.
 So if you don't already have it you'll have to dive on in on a TV package or upgrade your current one to a plan with SoHo.